 Like volume depletion, the diagnosis of volume overload is made predominantly on clinical grounds.
 Laboratory tests are only supportive.
 Volume overload can result from primary renal salt retention, or the renal salt retention can be secondary to other processes.
-When the salt retention is primary, then the predominant manifestation of volume overload is hypertension and signs of volume expansion are typically absent (as in primary aldosteronism).
-When the salt retention is secondary (most typically to a reduction in the blood pressure below the set point), then the pedominant manifestations are signs of extracellular fluid volume expansion.
+When the salt retention is primary, then the predominant manifestation of volume overload is hypertension and signs of volume expansion may be absent (as in primary aldosteronism).
+When the salt retention is secondary (most typically to a reduction in renal blood flow), then the predominant manifestations are signs of extracellular fluid volume expansion.

 Hypertension is addressed in other chapters.

-Symptoms of volume overload include peripheral edema (often worse at the end of the day), dyspnea (most commonly in the setting of heart failure, when it is typically worse during recumbency), abdominal distention, fatigue, and lassitude.
-Specific symptoms can point to a particular cause.
-These include paroxysmal nocturnal dyspnea, orthopnea and pedal edema in heart failure, abdominal distention, jaundice, dark urine, and confusion, in cirrhosis, and more puffiness around the eyes in nephrotic syndrome.
+Symptoms of volume overload include peripheral edema (often worse at the end of the day), dyspnea (most commonly in the setting of heart failure, when it is typically worse during recumbent position), abdominal distention, fatigue, and lassitude.
+Specific symptoms can suggest a particular cause.
+Paroxysmal nocturnal dyspnea, orthopnea and pedal edema would suggest heart failure, whereas abdominal distention, jaundice, dark urine, and confusion, may be seen with cirrhosis.
+Those with nephrotic syndrome may complain of puffiness around the eyes.